-- AR 99.
+AR 99.
 The term "human rights defenders" refers to individuals, groups and organs of society that promote and protect universally recognised human rights and fundamental freedoms.
 Human rights defenders seek the promotion and protection of civil and political rights as well as the promotion, protection and realisation of economic, social and cultural rights.

-Human rights defenders also promote and protect the rights of members of groups such as indigenous communities.
+- Human rights defenders also promote and protect the rights of members of groups such as indigenous communities.
 The definition does not include those individuals or groups who commit or propagate violence. - AR 100.
 The term "environmental defenders" refers to individuals and groups who, in their personal or professional capacity and in a peaceful manner, strive to protect and promote human rights relating to the environment, including water, air, land, flora and fauna.
 Land and environmental rights are interlinked and are often inseparable.
-As a result, the two broad categories of defenders advocating for the environment and for land rights are often characterized as "land and environmental rights defenders", "environmental rights defenders", or just "environmental activists". - AR 101.
+As a result, the two broad categories of defenders advocating for the environment and for land rights are often characterized as "land and environmental rights defenders", "environmental rights defenders", or just "environmental activists". - AR 95.
+AR 101.
 When describing the procedures and management of public or private security providers, the undertaking shall refer to training provided on company policies or international standards focused on safeguarding human rights as well as guidelines on the use of physical force and reporting procedures.
-It may also refer to screening and assessment processes, cost reimbursement and the use of company facilities.
+It may also refer to screening and assessment processes, cost reimbursement and the use of company facilities. - AR 96.
+AR 102.
+When calculating the number of incidents in paragraph 107, the undertaking shall consider official sources such as policy reports or other reports issued by governmental organisations.
+The undertaking shall also consider information raised by legitimate representatives or credible proxies from indigenous people, as well as reports issued by local, national and international NGOs.
+The undertaking shall not consider unofficial sources e.g social media when preparing this disclosure.